MetGIS/metgis-api-documentation-public/metgis_point_API_reference.md

 ```
 https://api.metgis.com/forecast?key={your-key}&lat={latitude}&lon={longitude}&alt={altitude}&v=fctisl&fctime={yyyymmddHHMM}
 ```
 The format of this parameter is `yyyymmddHHMM`, e. g. `202204172230` for the 17th of April 2022 at half past ten in the evening (UTC time!).
-Please note that weather data can only be requested in within the range of the next ten days.
+Please note that weather data can only be requested within the range of the next ten days.

 This table gives an overview of the information included in this package: